Harshith69/Resume_Webpage/README.md

-# Harshith Narasimhamurthy - Data Scientist Portfolio
+# Harshith Narasimhamurthy - Data Scientist

-A modern, responsive portfolio website showcasing my work as a Data Scientist specializing in geospatial intelligence, machine learning, and cloud-native analytics.

-## 🌟 Features

-- **Modern Design**: Dark theme with cyan accents and data-driven aesthetic
-- **Fully Responsive**: Optimized for desktop, tablet, and mobile devices
-- **Interactive Animations**: Smooth scroll effects, typing animation, and parallax backgrounds
-- **Performance Optimized**: Fast loading with clean, semantic HTML
-- **SEO Ready**: Meta tags and Open Graph support
-- **Accessible**: ARIA labels and proper heading hierarchy
+I'm a AI enabled Data Scientist with a passion for transforming complex data into strategic business solutions.
+With 3 years of hands-on experience in building and deploying production-grade ML models, I specialize in geospatial intelligence, time-series forecasting, and cloud-native analytics.

-## 🚀 Live Demo
+## 🚀 Resume Webpage

 Visit the live site: [https://harshith69.github.io/Resume_Webpage/]

 ⭐ **Star this repository** if you found it helpful!

-Built by Harshith Narasimhamurthy
+Developed by Harshith Narasimhamurthy